Chief Executive Officer – Lynne McLean, MSSW

 Lynne McLean is the CEO of Children’s Advocacy Center of Collin County and a veteran in the field of child protection.
 Lynne got her start in child welfare with Child Protective Services where she served for 14 years as an investigation caseworker, supervisor, and then program director.
 She earned a Master’s Degree in Social Work from the University of Texas at Arlington and also holds distinctions as a member of Leadership Texas Alumni (2007), a recipient of the Child Advocate of the Year Award from the Mental Health Association (2005), and a graduate of the Nonprofit Executive Leadership Program at Stanford University.

-Lynne’s began her career in nonprofit at Child and Family Guidance Center where she served as Director of Family Life Education and greatly expanded the organization’s educational outreach to parents and under-served families to help prevent child abuse.
+Lynne began her career in nonprofit at Child and Family Guidance Center where she served as Director of Family Life Education and greatly expanded the organization’s educational outreach to parents and under-served families to help prevent child abuse.
 Lynne is also past Executive Director of Community Partners of Dallas and Greater Texas Community Partners where she oversaw the establishment of the statewide umbrella organization providing goods and services to 124 volunteer groups, operating 136 Rainbow Rooms, and serving 187 Texas counties.
-Under Lynne’s leadership, the Center staff has grown from 29 to 45 employees who work collaboratively with board members, community stakeholders, partner agencies, and the community at large to facilitate the provision of services to abused children and their non-offending family members at no cost.
+Under Lynne’s leadership, the Center staff has grown from 29 to 60 employees who work collaboratively with board members, community stakeholders, partner agencies, and the community at large to facilitate the provision of services to abused children and their non-offending family members at no cost.

 Chief Operating Officer – Dan Powers, LCSW

 Dan Powers is a Licensed Clinical Social Worker and currently serves as the Chief Operating Officer.
-He has been with the Children’s Advocacy Center of Collin County since 2000.
-Dan received a Bachelor’s Degree in Social Work from University of North Texas, a Master’s Degree in Social Work from the University of Texas at Arlington, and a Certificate in nonprofit leadership from Southern Methodist University.
+He has been with Children’s Advocacy Center of Collin County since 2000.
+Dan received a Bachelor’s Degree in Social Work from the University of North Texas, a Master’s Degree in Social Work from the University of Texas at Arlington, and a Certificate in Nonprofit Leadership from Southern Methodist University.
 Dan directs all professional services offered to victims of child abuse, family violence, and their non-offending family members.
 In addition, he oversees the Center’s community relations and education programs.

-Vice President of Development – Lori Geer
+Vice President of Development – Maria Strong

 Vice President of Programs – Michelle Lanier, LCSW